catalyst/moodle-search_azure/tests/api_curl.md

 Replace the `{index}` variable in the example (including removing the braces) with the actual name you want to use for the index.</br>
 Replace the `{key}` variable in the example (including removing the braces) with the actual API key for the service.

+The below query selects:
+* Any records (*)
+* That are in courses with a course id of 1, 2, 3 or 4
+* That are assignment or forum activity types
+* That have the word 'Forum' in the activity title

 <pre><code>
 curl -X POST \
 -H "Content-Type: application/json" \